Translate Portuguese video to Spanish | HeyGen AI

 Features built for Portuguese to Spanish translation

-The system automatically detects Portuguese speech and converts it into natural Spanish with clear subtitles or voiceovers.
-You can choose from a wide range of Spanish voices, including regional options, or use voice cloning to keep the original speaker’s identity across languages.

-The built-in editor gives you full control over timing, pacing and captions in one place.
+The built-in editor gives you full control over timing, pacing, and captions in one place.
 Subtitles export as SRT or VTT for YouTube and learning platforms.
-Lip-sync aligns Spanish audio with mouth movements for a more realistic result, and you can also create short Spanish clips or localised video versions when needed.
+Lip-sync aligns Spanish audio with mouth movements for a more realistic result, and you can also create short Spanish clips or localized video versions when needed.

 How to translate your video in 4 easy steps